jupyter/jupyter/docs/source/contrib_guide_code.rst

 6. Run the test suite locally in order to ensure that everything is properly configured on your system.
 Refer to the repository's README for information on how to run the test suite.
-This will typically require that you run the ``noetests``
+This will typically require that you run the ``noetests`` command on the commandline.

-4. Find the test file associated with the module that you will be changing.
+7. Find the test file associated with the module that you will be changing.
 In the test file, add some tests that outline what you expect the behavior of the change should be.
 If we continue with our example of updating the text that is logged on error, we might write test cases that check to see